ankitsharma97/code_interpreter/README.md

 # Text Summarization API

-This project provides an API for summarizing text using Django and an external summarization service.
+This project provides an API for interpreting and executing code generated from a prompt on given Content.

 ## Prerequisites